 Lawful Evil vs Lawful Neutral

 Lawful Neutral and Lawful Evil characters both follow strict codes, traditions and laws but they are motivated to do so for different reasons.
-For a Lawful Neutral character, it’s because they believe that an ordered society provides equal treatment for everyone.
+For a Lawful Neutral character, it’s because they believe that an ordered society treats everyone equally.
 For a Lawful Evil character, it’s because their order gives them opportunities to use power for themselves.

 For both of them, breaking the oaths they have made is unthinkable.
 For a Lawful Neutral character, it’s because they break promises, lose reputation and status for doing so.
 For a Lawful Evil these same things apply, but it may also be that they have committed Evil acts in the name of their code and need it to protect them.
 The more Evil they commit, the harder it is to break or leave the order they follow.